ni/monodrive-documentation/docs/Getting_Started.md

 <p>&nbsp;</p>

-## Simulator
+## Simulator & Scenario Editor

-1. Download the monoDrive Simulator from [here](https://www.monodrive.io/register).
+1. Download the monoDrive Simulator from [here](https://www.monodrive.io/register) or the monoDrive Scenario Editor from [here](https://www.monodrive.io/register).

+1. After downloading, extract all files from the archive ~/monodrive/.
+For users downloading the Simulator or Scenario Editor for Windows, an email will be sent after download begins.
+Copy the attached license.txt file to ~/monodrive/ of the simulator version.

+1. To run the Simulator, go to your VehicleAI_Editor directory and double-click on VehicleAI.uproject.

 <p>&nbsp;</p>

-## Scenario Editor
+## Scenario Editor: Generating Project Files

-1. Download the monoDrive Scenario Editor from [here](https://www.monodrive.io/register) and extract all files.
+Generation of project files is not a requirement to run the Simulator, but it enables users to make changes to the open source from monoDrive as well as run the debugger.
+To run the Simulator, go to your VehicleAI_Editor directory and double-click on VehicleAI.uproject.

 1. Download Visual Studio from [here](https://visualstudio.microsoft.com/).

-    - Make sure the following options enabled:
+    - Make sure the following options are enabled:

          - Workloads: Game development with C++